SharePoint Designer: How it works and what replaced it

 SharePoint Designer (born under the name “Microsoft Office SharePoint Designer”) was, until 2016, an application developed and managed by Microsoft whose main use was aimed at creating and customizing SharePoint websites.

-The software was introduced by Microsoft for the first time in 2007 and released in different versions, parallel to the main versions of SharePoint (2007, 2010, 2013) as a modern successor to Microsoft FrontPage, another development tool for web pages created way back in 1997 by the Redmond house and retired from the same in 2003.
+The software was introduced by Microsoft for the first time in 2007 and released in different versions, parallel to the main versions of Microsoft SharePoint (2007, 2010, 2013) as a modern successor to Microsoft FrontPage, another development tool for web pages created way back in 1997 by the Redmond house and retired from the same in 2003.

 Over time, Microsoft began to push for more modern and integrated tools for developing and customizing SharePoint, such as PowerApps and Microsoft Flow (now Power Automate) and announced that SharePoint Designer 2013 would be the last version released.
 Mainstream support for this product officially ended in April 2017, with support then extended to April 2026.